 Electric turkey roasters aren’t very expensive and can handle just about the biggest turkey you can find.
 I’ve used one myself and can confirm they will produce a roasted turkey that you will be proud of.
 With a toaster oven on the counter, you can cook up all your favorite side dishes.

 Want smoked turkey, or even deep-fried turkey?
 If so, your outdoor barbeque or turkey deep fryer can be called to duty and you can take the cooking outside.
 I’ve been told there is no turkey that is more moist than one that has been deep-fried in peanut oil.

 With all these different ways of cooking your Thanksgiving turkey, there’s no excuse for skipping Thanksgiving this year.

 All it takes is a little imagination to get the job done in smaller spaces and tighter quarters in an RV.

 Other Options For Thanksgiving Dinner

 If you just don’t want the bother of cooking the Thanksgiving dinner yourself, you can still enjoy a great feast while you’re traveling.

 Restaurants nationwide consider holidays the best time to show their stuff.
 Since the Thanksgiving holiday is primarily centered around food, it’s considered their prime time.
-A quick check of the local paper or food apps like Yelp or TripAdvisor will direct you to many opportunities to enjoy a freshly prepared Thanksgiving dinner.
+A quick check of the local paper or food apps like Yelp or TripAdvisor will direct you to many opportunities to enjoy a freshly prepared Thanksgiving dinner wherever you are!

 Help Somebody If You Can

-If your travels are taking you through a metropolitan area (or even many smaller cities), consider donating your time to help those less fortunate.
+If your travels are taking you through a metropolitan area (or even many smaller cities), I would encourage you to consider donating your time to help those less fortunate.